Buying a European Caravan? Look out for the following issues

 If there is movement, don't despair.

-The vehicle can be repaired; we can find the source of the problem, fix it, and then set the chassis perfectly level to factory settings and reattach the walls to the bulkheads, which will stiffen up the vehicle as it should be.
+The vehicle is repairable.
+We can identify the source of the problem, correct it, and then adjust the chassis to be perfectly level according to factory specifications.
+After that, we will reattach the walls to the bulkheads, which will restore the vehicle's structural integrity.

 Conclusion

-If you have any doubts about the caravan, its towing, or whether it is wallowing or jerking excessively, you will probably need to have it checked.
+If you have any doubts about the caravan, its towing, or if it is swaying or jerking excessively, you should consider having it checked.

 If you want to ask questions, you can email us at info@vantagerv.nz